COVID-19 Coronavirus MAIN PAGE

 - Service requests can be submitted through MyCivic 311 or by calling the Public Works Department at 714-386-3140.

 - Public Works encroachment permit requests may be submitted to PWpermits@yorbalindaca.gov.
 More information can also be found on the Public Works page.

 - Payments for business licenses can be made online.

-- Yorba Linda Police Services will maintain essential public safety services, but the substation building is unavailable for public access.
+- Yorba Linda Police Services will maintain essential public safety services.
+The substation building is currently not available for public access.